lbriais/signature_generator/README.md

 [![Build Status](https://travis-ci.org/lbriais/signature_generator.svg)](https://travis-ci.org/lbriais/signature_generator)
 [![Gem Version](https://badge.fury.io/rb/signature_generator.svg)](http://badge.fury.io/rb/signature_generator)

+The goal of this Ruby Gem is to provide a simple script to manage company email staff signatures consistently by providing a simple ERB-based templating mechanism to generate actual employee signature.

-This gem provides the `sg` executable to generate signature files from templates.
+This gem provides the `sg` executable to generate signature file from template.
-Variables used in the template, can be provided at run-time either by:
+Any variable used in the ERB template, can be provided at run-time either by:

 * Providing values on command line
 * Providing values in config file